Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Background

 \subsection{One-Shot Games}

-In this work, we focus on \emph{one-shot games}, which do not have a notion of environment state.
-The model consists of the tuple $\mathcal{M}=\langle D,\{A_i\}_{i=1}^{|D|},\{Q_i\}_{i=1}^{|D|}\rangle$, where $D=\{1,\ldots,n\}$ is the set of agents, $A_i$ is the set of individual actions for agent $i$ ($A=\times_{i=1}^{|D|}A_i$ is the joint action set) and the set of reward functions $Q_i(a)$\footnote{We write $Q(a)$ for the reward function in the one-shot problem to make the link with sequential MARL more apparent.}, depending only on the joint action $a\in A$ performed by the team of agents, express how much reward agent $i$ gets from the overall team decision.
+\begin{definition} \emph{One-shot games}: a one-shot game \cite{gt} consists of the tuple where $D=\{1,\ldots,n\}$ is the set of agents, $A_i$ is the set of actions for agent $i$, and $Q_i$ is the reward function for agent $i$ that depends only on the joint action $a\in A = \times_{i=1}^nA_i$ performed by the full team of agents, which expresses how much reward agent $i$ gets from the overall team decision\footnote{We write $Q_i(a)$ for the reward function in the one-shot problem to make the link with sequential MARL more apparent.}. \end{definition}

-A \emph{cooperative} one-shot game is a game in which all agents share the same reward function $Q(a)$, so that the goal of the team is to maximize this shared reward by finding the optimal joint action $a\in A$ to perform.
+\begin{definition} \emph{Cooperative one-shot game}: a cooperative one-shot game is a game in which all agents share the same reward function $Q(a)$, so that the goal of the team is to maximize this shared reward by finding the optimal joint action $a\in A$ to perform. \end{definition}

 In this work, we focus on cooperative games.
 Our work aims at investigating the representations of the action-value function obtained with various neural network approaches and how close these are to the original one.
-We do not investigate the learning of an equilibrium strategy for the agent to exploit, as is typically considered in works on repeated games.
+Although we do not explicitly rely on any of the cooperative properties of these settings, and thus we could in principle extend our analysis to cooperative and mixed scenarios as well, we think that modelling agents with opposing or mixed interests into the same factor component would not make sense from a logical perspective, as these agents may not gain any benefit from sharing their own information locally with the other agents into the same factor.

+\textbf{Problem Statement:} Given the original action-value function $Q(a)$ and a learned representation $\hat{Q}(a)$, we are interested in investigating the quality of this learned representation, both in terms of action ranking, i.e., where $\sigma$ is a similarity measure and $\mathfrak{R}$ is a partial ordering of the joint actions according to their action-values, so that the learned function can reliably be used for decision making; and in terms of reconstruction error of the representation, computed using the mean squared error (MSE):

+A related, but different, setting is that of repeated games \cite{gt}, in which agents repeatedly play a one-shot game over time, and can condition their strategies on the history of play in earlier rounds.
+In this work, we do \emph{not} investigate learning strategies for repeated play, but only for the one-shot game in isolation.
+Also related is the multi-agent bandit problem \cite{bandit}, in which a team of agents has to agree on which arm to choose in a classical multi-armed bandit problem.
+The main difference with our setting is that we are not interested in considering the regret during learning, but only in learning good approximations as close as possible to the original action-value function.